Trade Mark Enforcement in Australian Fashion: Protecting Your Brand in 2025

 How can technology help with trade mark enforcement?

-Digital tools can help monitor how trademarks are used online, making it easier to spot and act against misuse.
+Digital tools can help monitor how trade marks are used online, making it easier to spot and act against misuse.

 What are certification marks and how are they used in fashion?